Laurie Levenson

-Laurie Lou Levenson (born December 7, 1956) is a Professor of Law, William M. Rains Fellow, the David W. Burcham Chair in Ethical Advocacy, and Director of the Center for Legal Advocacy at Loyola Law School of Loyola Marymount University in Los Angeles.
+Laurie Lou Levenson (born December 7, 1956) is a professor of law, William M. Rains Fellow, the David W. Burcham Chair in Ethical Advocacy, and Director of the Center for Legal Advocacy at Loyola Law School of Loyola Marymount University in Los Angeles.
 She teaches evidence, criminal law, criminal procedure, ethics, anti-terrorism, and white collar crime.
-She served as Loyola’s Associate Dean for Academic Affairs from 1996-1999.
+She served as Loyola's Associate Dean for Academic Affairs from 1996 to 1999.
 In addition to her teaching responsibilities, she is the Director of the Loyola Center for Ethical Advocacy.
 She received the 2003 Professor of the Year awards from both Loyola Law School and the Federal Judicial Center.

 Education

 Levenson was born on December 7, 1956, and is a native of Los Angeles.
 She graduated with a B.A. from Stanford University in 1977, and a Juris Doctor (J.D.) from UCLA School of Law in 1980, where she was the chief article editor of the UCLA Law Review.